This week’s action step, as part of the disaster preparation series, is to put together a 72-hour grab and go bag for each member of the family.

 First Aid kit

-Sanitation items – Hand sanitiser, wet wipes, dust mask and garbage bag.
+Sanitation items – Hand sanitiser, wet wipes, dust mask and garbage bags.

 Flashlight and extra batteries